SimoneVizzuso/xtream-ai-assignment-engineer/src/challenge four/Architecture.md

 Set the type of instance on which to deploy the model based on the expected traffic volume, desired latency, and other factors.
 One can also set up Autoscaling so as to automate scaling so as to handle any spikes in traffic.

 After that it is possible to configure the endpoint from which to call the model so that it will be available an URL to call in order to do inference.
 All that is left to do at this point is to test, monitor the responses, and possibly, with versioning, keep the model up to date.

+## Manage the API Gateway
+With Amazon API Gateway it is possible to create REST APIs to access, just set up the API endpoints to interact with those in the model and it will be possible to implement GET, POST, etc.

+It will then be necessary to configure the API Gateway to result as a backend service in a SageMaker endpoint. it is then necessary to set up the request and response mapping and ensure that they accurately manage input validation, data transformation, and error handling.

+Again it is possible to deploy the API so that it can be accessed by the client.
+Next it is important to take care of the security part with the IAM provided by AWS or other authentication systems.

+## Handle the load balance
+It is also important to manage the load to distribute requests to the API at multiple instances.
+This is achieved by creating a Load Balancer through the EC2 service.
+It is possible to create both an Application Load Balancer (ALB) and a Network Load Balancer (NLB).

+You then define target groups that will receive traffic from the LB by specifying various configuration parameters.
+A health monitor will also be provided to see if a target is available to receive traffic.
+This will also allow constant monitoring of the status in which the targets are working

+Connecting it all to the service, finishing fixing the configuration and security parameters will be enough to test and these services will be available to distribute the calls so that the system can be easily scaled up and made always available even if some of the targets fail